Zhang Liang (Western Han)

 Note: In this article, to distinguish between the Han state of the Warring States period and the Han dynasty, the former is referred to as "Hán" while "Han" is reserved for the latter.

 Zhang Liang (c.
-251 BC – 189 BC), courtesy name Zifang, was a Chinese military strategist and politician who lived in the early Western Han dynasty.
-He is also known as one of the "Three Heroes of the early Han dynasty" (漢初三傑), along with Han Xin (韓信) and Xiao He.
+251 BC – 189 BC), courtesy name Zifang (子房), was a Chinese military strategist and politician who lived in the early Western Han dynasty.
+He is also known as one of the "Three prominences of the early Han dynasty" (漢初三傑), along with Han Xin (韓信) and Xiao He.

 Zhang Liang contributed greatly to the establishment of the Han dynasty.
-After his death, he was honoured with the posthumous title "Marquis Wencheng" by Emperor Qianshao.
-Zhang Liang is depicted in the Wu Shuang Pu (無雙譜, Table of Peerless Heroes) by Jin Guliang.
+He was enfeoffed as the Marquess of Liu (留侯) with estates in Liu County (留縣, in modern day Pei County).
+He was honoured with the posthumous name Wencheng (文成 (Civilly Accomplished)) by Emperor Qianshao.

 Early life

 Zhang Liang was born in Xinzheng (新鄭; present-day Zhengzhou, Henan), the capital of the Hán state (韓國), while his ancestral home was in Chengfu (城父; present-day Chengfu Town, Bozhou, Anhui).
 He descended from an aristocrat family in Hán.
 His grandfather served three generations of the Hán rulers as chancellors while his father served two generations.
 Zhang Liang missed the opportunity to inherit his family's legacy as the Hán state was annexed by the Qin state in 230 BC as part of Qin's wars of unification.